South Korea: President's confidante detained

 Abandoned computer

-CNN South Korean affiliate JTBC broke the news of the scandal earlier this week after revealing that it had found an abandoned computer of Choi's containing evidence she received secret documents and intervened in state affairs.
+CNN South Korean affiliate JTBC broke the news of the scandal last week after revealing it had found an abandoned computer of Choi's containing evidence she received secret documents and intervened in state affairs.

 Local media and opposition parties accused Choi of abusing her relationship with Park to force big local conglomerates to donate millions of dollars to two foundations they claim she had set up.